Oenoanda: The site

 The site was first noted by Richard Hoskyn and Edward Forbes, in 1841, and published in 1842.
 The extensive philosophical inscriptions of Diogenes of Oenoanda were identified later from scattered fragments, apparently from the stoa.

 The city walls are well preserved and stand to 10 m in places.
 The Hellenistic city wall is over 65 m long and is a superb example of polygonal masonry with small stones on the interior faces while large ashlars were used for the imposing exterior faces.

 Part of an aqueduct can be seen in terms of stone pipe sections from a siphon.

 Evidence for an ancient Roman Bridge at Oinoanda surfaced in the 1990s.
+A Latin inscription, and thus also the construction of the bridge, are dated to the reign of the Roman governor in Lycia, Titus Clodius Eprius Marcellus, who is known to have held the office in the year 54 AD.

 Official excavations at the site started only in 1997.
 New archaeological work was started in 2009 by the Deutsches Archäologisches Institut.

 By 2012 over 300 fragments of Diogenes' stoa had been identified, varying in size from a few letters to passages of several sentences covering more than one block.

 Remains of a screw wine press were also discovered in a house which could prove that the activity suggested in the place name continued to be practised into the late history of the city.